Skip to main content

 Step 1: Create the vault accounts in batch

-This guide assumes you use a backed “internal ledger” system that will correlate the internal customer ref ID with your new Fireblocks vault account ID.
+This guide assumes you use a backend “internal ledger” that correlates your internal customer ref IDs with Fireblocks vault account IDs.
+The following example:

-- Create your ETH deposit address under the vault accounts.
+2. Creates an ETH deposit address under each vault account.

-- Create your omnibus vault account used as the treasury account.
+3. Creates your omnibus vault account to serve as the treasury.

 const createVaultAccounts = async (